Hybrid Vehicles: Are They Worth It?

 This page first made public: Jul 15, 2015

-- Engages students in civil discourse/ communications that lead to more effective decisions
+- Engage in civil discourse/communications that lead to more effective decisions

-- Encourages self-reflection and personal development of their voice for solving societal challenges
+- Self-reflect and develop their voice and skills for solving societal challenges

 Context for Use

 In this project, students find the average price of gasoline in each state from the internet, and use Microsoft Excel (or other data analysis software) and elementary descriptive statistics to analyze the data.
 Students are then asked to research hybrid electric vehicles and determine whether purchasing a new hybrid vehicle is more cost effective than purchasing a new vehicle of the same make and model that runs solely on gasoline.
 In other words, students address the open-ended question of whether the money saved over the years by using less gasoline would compensate for the higher purchase price of the hybrid version of a car.
 Finally, students are asked to consider the broader societal question of whether hybrid vehicles are "worth" the extra monetary cost.
 Students are expected to present their computations and results via an oral presentation with an accompanying visual display.